thradams/universalerror/windowssyserrors.md

-{"ERROR_BACKUP_CONTROLLER", 404, "This operation is only allowed for the Primary Domain Controller of the domain."}, {"ERROR_MUTANT_LIMIT_EXCEEDED", 405, "An attempt was made to acquire a mutant such that its maximum count would have been exceeded."}, {"ERROR_FS_DRIVER_REQUIRED", 406, "A volume has been accessed for which a file system driver is required that has not yet been loaded."}, {"ERROR_CANNOT_LOAD_REGISTRY_FILE", 407, "{Registry File Failure}
-The registry cannot load the hive (file): hs or its log or alternate.
-It is corrupt, absent, or not writable."}, {"ERROR_DEBUG_ATTACH_FAILED", 408, "{Unexpected Failure in DebugActiveProcess}
-An unexpected failure occurred while processing a DebugActiveProcess API request.
-You may choose OK to terminate the process, or Cancel to ignore the error."}, {"ERROR_SYSTEM_PROCESS_TERMINATED", 409, "{Fatal System Error}
-The hs system process terminated unexpectedly with a status of 0x"}, {"ERROR_DATA_NOT_ACCEPTED", 410, "{Data Not Accepted}
-The TDI client could not handle the data received during an indication."}, {"ERROR_VDM_HARD_ERROR", 411, "NTVDM encountered a hard error."}, {"ERROR_DRIVER_CANCEL_TIMEOUT", 412, "{Cancel Timeout}
-The driver hs failed to complete a cancelled I/O request in the allotted time."}, {"ERROR_REPLY_MESSAGE_MISMATCH", 413, "{Reply Message Mismatch}
-An attempt was made to reply to an LPC message, but the thread specified by the client ID in the message was not waiting on that message."}, {"ERROR_LOST_WRITEBEHIND_DATA", 414, "{Delayed Write Failed}
-Windows was unable to save all the data for the file hs.
+{"ERROR_BACKUP_CONTROLLER", 404, "This operation is only allowed for the Primary Domain Controller of the domain."}, {"ERROR_MUTANT_LIMIT_EXCEEDED", 405, "An attempt was made to acquire a mutant such that its maximum count would have been exceeded."}, {"ERROR_FS_DRIVER_REQUIRED", 406, "A volume has been accessed for which a file system driver is required that has not yet been loaded."}, {"ERROR_CANNOT_LOAD_REGISTRY_FILE", 407, "{Registry File Failure} The registry cannot load the hive (file): hs or its log or alternate.It is corrupt, absent, or not writable."}, {"ERROR_DEBUG_ATTACH_FAILED", 408, "{Unexpected Failure in DebugActiveProcess} An unexpected failure occurred while processing a DebugActiveProcess API request.
+You may choose OK to terminate the process, or Cancel to ignore the error."}, {"ERROR_SYSTEM_PROCESS_TERMINATED", 409, "{Fatal System Error} The hs system process terminated unexpectedly with a status of 0x"}, {"ERROR_DATA_NOT_ACCEPTED", 410, "{Data Not Accepted} The TDI client could not handle the data received during an indication."}, {"ERROR_VDM_HARD_ERROR", 411, "NTVDM encountered a hard error."}, {"ERROR_DRIVER_CANCEL_TIMEOUT", 412, "{Cancel Timeout} The driver hs failed to complete a cancelled I/O request in the allotted time."}, {"ERROR_REPLY_MESSAGE_MISMATCH", 413, "{Reply Message Mismatch} An attempt was made to reply to an LPC message, but the thread specified by the client ID in the message was not waiting on that message."}, {"ERROR_LOST_WRITEBEHIND_DATA", 414, "{Delayed Write Failed} Windows was unable to save all the data for the file hs.
 The data has been lost.
 This error may be caused by a failure of your computer hardware or network connection.
 Please try to save this file elsewhere."}, {"ERROR_CLIENT_SERVER_PARAMETERS_INVALID", 415, "The parameter(s) passed to the server in the client/server shared memory window were invalid.
 Too much data may have been put in the shared memory window."}, {"ERROR_NOT_TINY_STREAM", 416, "The stream is not a tiny stream."}, {"ERROR_STACK_OVERFLOW_READ", 417, "The request must be handled by the stack overflow code."},